Gary Cooper takes the rudder of Gering Public Schools

 Cooper was hired as Gering interim superintendent in April, a month after directed health measures put an abrupt halt to in-person schooling in Nebraska classrooms.

-During that time, the global pandemic thrust schools buildings, students, staff and administrators into not only into the frontlines of virus control but also into a cultural war where dress code policy changes like mask mandates are flashpoints in a national culture war.
+During that time, the global pandemic thrust schools buildings, students, staff and administrators into not only into the frontlines of virus control but also into a cultural war where dress code policy changes like mask mandates are flashpoints.
 Suffice to say, if Cooper wanted a challenge, a challenge is what he’s got.

 Cooper officially started at GPS on July 1, although he’d been consulting with administrators before that, trying to get a handle on the district he’d be responsible for over the coming year.
 Cooper’s contract stipulates a $190,000 salary over that time without health benefits, although the district is providing Cooper with health benefits.